Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Cleveland was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Cleveland was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Cleveland has a cultural diversity above average, with 9.1% speaking a language other than English at home and 30.4% born overseas.
-Christianity is the predominant religion in Cleveland, comprising 55.4%, compared to 52.8% across Greater Brisbane.
-The top three ancestry groups are English (34.2%), Australian (21.5%), and Irish (9.4%).
+Cleveland had a higher than average cultural diversity, with 9.1% speaking a language other than English at home and 30.4% born overseas.
+Christianity was the dominant religion in Cleveland, accounting for 55.4%.
+This compares to 52.8% across Greater Brisbane.

-Notably, South African (1.0%) and New Zealand (1.1%) ethnicities are slightly overrepresented in Cleveland compared to regional averages of 1.0% and 1.2%, respectively.
-Scottish ethnicity is also notable at 9.1%, marginally higher than the regional average of 8.9%.
+The top three ancestry groups were English (34.2%), Australian (21.5%), and Irish (9.4%).
+Notably, South African (1.0%) and New Zealand (1.1%) were slightly overrepresented compared to regional averages of 1.0% and 1.2%, respectively.
+Scottish representation was also notable at 9.1%.

 Frequently Asked Questions - Diversity